aoswalt/notoriety/README.md

 ---

 Primary usage is through building the escript.
+Alternately, runnable docker image may be built but generally requires more arguments when running.

 ## Building the Escript